 How to build a cold call script

 Another key factor in whether or not a cold call script works well or not is how you build it.
 Are you creating a long page of paragraphs that you need to memorize?
 If so, that type of script design is not only difficult to memorize and work off of, but it is also a script that makes you do all of the talking when on the phone with sales prospects.

 Build your script so that it is more of an outline with key goals, questions, and points to make.
 This is a call script design that is easier to learn and adopt.
 It is also more flexible allowing you to continue to use the script even as the call goes in different directions.

 How to use cold call scripts

-One of the main arguments about a cold call script is that it sounds bad when you read from a script while on a call.
+One of the main arguments about a is that it sounds bad when you read from a script while on a call.
 This is actually one hundred percent correct – it does sound horrible when reading off a script.

 That is why you should use a call script, but you should never read directly from it when on a cold call.
 Memorize and practice the script to the level that you use it as a guide and can operate without reading directly from it.

 SalesScripter is a web-based tool that helps sales pros to develop cold call scripts.